Berkel Domestic Slicers

 Is a Meat Slicer Worth It for Home Use?

 Modern home slicers are very different from the bulky commercial machines many people imagine.
+Today's slicers designed for home kitchens are compact enough for typical UK worktops, stable, quieter than most people expect, and straightforward to clean and maintain.

 If you enjoy cooking, entertaining, or preparing food from whole cuts rather than relying on pre-sliced supermarket packs, a slicer starts to make a lot of sense.